michaelnny/InstructLLaMA/README.md

 # Code Structure

 - `instruct_llama` directory contains main source code for the project.

   - `configs` directory contains all the training configurations like model type, data source, number of iterations, learning rate etc.
-  - `utils` directory contains helper modules like custom datasets, logging, tokenization, LoRA module etc.
+  - `cores` directory contains core modules like custom datasets, RL PPO agent etc.
-  - `models` contains the LLaMA model class and LoRA layers.
+  - `models` directory contains the LLaMA model class and LoRA layers.
+  - `utils` directory contains helper modules like logging, checkpointing etc.
-  - `run_pretrain.py` run pre-training (supports FSDP and multiple GPUs).
+  - `run_pretrain.py` run pre-training starting from a random model (supports FSDP and multiple GPUs).
-  - `run_sft_lora.py` run supervised fine-tuning starting from Meta's pre-trained model, using LoRA parameter efficient fine-tuning method (only supports single GPU).
+  - `run_sft_lora.py` run supervised fine-tuning starting from pre-trained model, support 4-bit QLoRA (only supports single GPU).
-  - `run_rm_lora.py` train reward model starting from supervised fine-tuning model, using LoRA parameter efficient fine-tuning method (only supports single GPU).
+  - `run_rm.py` train reward model (full-scale) starting from supervised fine-tuning model (only supports single GPU).
-  - `run_rlhf_lora.py` train policy and value models starting from supervised fine-tuning model and reward model respectively, all using LoRA parameter efficient fine-tuning method.
+  - `run_rlhf.py` use RL PPO to train policy and value models, starting from supervised fine-tuning model and reward model respectively (supports allocate different models on different GPUs on a single machine, but no DDP or FSDP).
-  - `run_rlhf_lora_singlenet.py` basically same as `run_rlhf_lora.py`, but using a single policy network with a value head instead of two networks for PPO agent.
+  - `run_rlhf_lora.py` basically same as `run_rlhf.py`, but support 4-bit QLoRA (no DDP or FSDP).

 - `scripts` directory contains all source code for convert the model weights and build datasets for different phases.
   - `build_pretrain_datasets.py` build pre-train datasets (save the dataset in Numpy memmap structure), the dataset is optional during training using RLHF with PPO phase.
   - `build_finetune_datasets.py` build fine-tuning datasets (save the dataset to .pkl files).